 Hire a Data Protection Officer (“DPO”): The GDPR makes the appointment of a DPO mandatory when the activities of the data controller involve “regular and systematic monitoring of data subjects on a large scale” or where the entity conducts large-scale processing of “special categories of personal data” (such as those revealing racial or ethnic origin, political opinions, or religious or philosophical beliefs).
 The DPO should have expert knowledge of data protection (privacy) law and practices.

-Does Rossiter System currently provide any product features to assist customers with their GDPR compliance program?
+Does RS currently provide any product features to assist customers with their GDPR compliance program?

 Customers can delete information by several mechanisms: